 The Apache Release Policy governs the content of official Apache releases and the process by which projects create valid releases.

-The Policy specifies that binary packages provided by third parties which meet certain criteria may be distributed alongside official source packages.
-Such packages are sometimes referred to as "convenience binaries" to distinguish them from other binary packages.
+The Policy specifies that TLPs may distribute binary packages, provided by the project or third parties which meet certain criteria, may be distributed alongside official source packages.
+Such packages are sometimes referred to as "convenience binaries" or "PMC-approved artifacts", to distinguish them from other binary packages.

 Projects must upload all official releases to the official distribution channel,